notkarenyi/accessibility-demo/README.md

 Welcome to Karen's introduction to accessibility on the web!
 After this workshop, you should have a basic understanding of what kinds of needs we should be meeting as web developers.
 You should be able to use your familiarity with accessibility guidelines, with the help of convenient tools, to evaluate websites.

 This workshop assumes an intermediate working knowledge of HTML and CSS.
 Unlike previous lessons, it's less about coding, and more about seeing the tools you've learned in a new way.
-Don't worry if you haven't seen some of this code from Matt and Leo yet - these ideas are important to keep in mind when you start to use more in-depth HTML and CSS.
+Don't worry if you haven't seen some of this code from Matt and Leo yet&mdash;these ideas are important to keep in mind when you start to use more in-depth HTML and CSS.

 ## Table of Contents